-Have a Yamaha dealer change the brake fluid at the intervals specified in the periodic maintenance and lubrication chart.
-In addition, have the oil seals of the master cylinders and calipers as well as the brake hoses replaced at the intervals listed below or whenever they are damaged or leaking.
+Have a Yamaha dealer change the brake fluid every 2 years.
+In addition, have the seals of the master cylinders and brake calipers, as well as the brake hoses replaced at the intervals listed below or sooner if they are damaged or leaking.

+• Brake seals: every 2 years

-- Oil seals: Replace every two vears. - Brake hoses: Replace every four years.
+Brake hoses: every 4 years